Bulkas456/BBTransaction/README.md

 ```
 # Transaction object settings and features:
  ## Settings for a transaction creation
-* Transaction logs forwarding: if an additional logs for a transaciton are needed then you can specify a transaction log forwarding:
+* Transaction logs forwarding: if an additional logs for a transaction are needed then you can specify a transaction log forwarding:
 ```c#
 ITransaction<WriteStepId, FileWriteData> transaction = new TransactionFactory()
                                                        .Create<WriteStepId, FileWriteData>(options =>